tcartwright/tcdbtools/docs/Invoke-DBSafeShrink.md

 **IMPORTANT**: The second file that gets created will match the used size of the original filegroup.
 You must have enough disk space to support this.

-## Notes
-These types of objects are moved:
-- Clustered Indexes
-- Non-Clustered Indexes
-- Heaps
-- LOB Data

 ## More Information
 Wrote this after I read this post by Paul Randal: <a href="https://www.sqlskills.com/blogs/paul/why-you-should-not-shrink-your-data-files/" target="_blank">Why you should not shrink your data files</a>